Android SDK

 Document.Event.PresenceChange

 It includes all the presence-related events.
-By subscribing to it, you can be notified when specific changes occur within the document, such as clients attaching, detaching, or modifying their presence.
+By subscribing to it, you can be notified whenever clients watch, unwatch, or modify their presence.

 // Declare your own CoroutineScope